 Water quality is everything.
 Get this right and everything else should follow very nicely!
 Better water quality almost always means better fish.
 It really is the lifeblood of aquaponics.

-The fish tank temperature plays a fundamental role in determining how active fish are.
+The water temperature of your pond, or aquarium, plays a fundamental role in determining how active fish are.
 This in turns will have both a direct and an indirect affect on water quality.
 Fish, unlike mammals and birds, are unable to control their own body temperature.
 They are scientifically referred to as poikilothermic.
-Their metabolism reflects the temperature of the water in which they live.
-As a consequence, they will show a wide […]
+Their metabolism […]

 A good understanding of ammonia is a great basis for getting the most out of any aquaponic system.
 It is a key element in ensuring healthy fish and plants.
 Ammonia is highly toxic and consequently needs to be removed.
 If allowed to accumulate in a fish tank it will certainly cause undue stress, encourage disease […]